 We think that Freyr has a striking and rather obvious resemblance to other European deities including Priapus (Roman god of the phallus and gardening) and the Irish Dagda (jovial phallic god of plenty and joy).
 Since both Rome and the Celts strongly interacted with the Germanic tribes, and descend from a common Indo-European origin, we take the stance that there are more connections to be found here than not.

 Many modern pagans make connections between Freyr and Celtic Cernunnos.
 Cernunnos is an intriguing deity who we know very little about.
 He is associated with male animals and wild nature.
 As the Vanir are the older order of nature gods, this connection seems to make sense.
-A large, ancient monolith in England is said to be Cernunnos, with a massive phallus, and so iconographically this tie-in makes sense.
-At the same time, many male gods are phallic, including Thor (his hammer), the Dagda (his big ol’ club), and Hermes/Mercury.
+Freyr bears similarities to Celtic Dagda, who is also associated with Cernunnos.

 Suggested Signs & Symbols